-Yesterday The Duck Lady and I got together to collect greens for wreath making and to decorate her farmstand for Christmas.
+Yesterday The Duck Lady and I got together to collect greens for making wreaths and to decorate her farmstand for Christmas.

-Here in Maine we’re sort of spoiled with all the different varieties of trees to choose from for making wreaths and there are plenty of winterberries dotting the landscape as well.
+Here in Maine we’re sort of spoiled with all the different varieties of trees to choose from for wreath making and there are plenty of winterberries dotting the landscape as well.

-When we first moved here I used to think it was strange to see winter wreaths still on people’s doors in late March or early April.
+When we first moved here I used to think it was strange to see winter wreath still on people’s doors in late March or early April.
 And then I figured out why.

 - Nobody uses their front door.

 - There is still snow on the ground.

 - People like to photograph the snow/winter scene.

 - It’s too cold outside to be fiddling around taking down wreaths and Christmas lights.

 Last year I don’t think we took our wreaths down until it was time to start digging in the dirt… which was in late April if I am remembering correctly.